-- At the planning stage of our audit, gaining an understanding of the legal and regulatory framework applicable to the company and the industry in which it operates, and considering the risk of acts by the company which were contrary to the applicable laws and regulations, including fraud; - Inquiring of the directors, management and, where appropriate, those charged with governance, as to whether the company is in compliance with laws and regulations, and discussing their policies and procedures regarding compliance with laws and regulations; - Inspecting correspondence with relevant licensing or regulatory authorities including the PRA, the FCA and the HMRC; - Reviewing minutes of directors' meetings in the year; and - Discussing amongst the engagement team the laws and regulations listed above, and remaining alert to any indications of non-compliance.
+- At the planning stage of our audit, gaining an understanding of the legal and regulatory framework applicable to the company and the industry in which it operates, and considering the risk of acts by the company which were contrary to the applicable laws and regulations, including fraud; - Inquiring of the directors, management and, where appropriate, those charged with governance, as to whether the company is in compliance with laws and regulations, and discussing their policies and procedures regarding compliance with laws and regulations; - Inspecting correspondence with relevant licensing or regulatory authorities including the PRA, the FCA and the HMRC; - Reviewing minutes of directors' meetings in the year and up to the date of issue of the audit report; and - Consideration by the engagement team the laws and regulations listed above, and remaining alert to any indications of non-compliance.

-We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as UK tax legislation, and the Companies Act 2006.
+We also considered those laws and regulations that have a direct effect on the preparation of the financial statements, such as UK tax legislation and the Companies Act 2006.

-In addition, we evaluated the directors' and management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of management override of controls) and determined that the principal risks were related to posting journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates, in particular in relation the valuation of gross claims IBNR, the presumed risk of fraud in revenue recognition and significant one-off or unusual transactions.
+In addition, we evaluated the directors' and management's incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of management override of controls, and determined that the principal risks were related to posting journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates, in particular in relation to the valuation of gross claims IBNR, the presumed risk of fraud in revenue recognition, recoverability of DTA and significant one-off or unusual transactions.